eddahbarasa/UsingJupyterNotebook/README.md

 ![connector 4](https://user-images.githubusercontent.com/106580846/213413219-becbf7b2-bf61-4845-8afc-b4e5d8dc2868.png)

-## Mission 4: Closing the connection
+#### Task 4: Closing the connection

   ![connector 5](https://user-images.githubusercontent.com/106580846/213413397-45f80969-202d-48c2-9fef-8fb7f4c7879c.png)

- ## Mission 5: Creating a table structure in a MySQL database using Python
+ ## Mission 2: Creating a table structure in a MySQL database using Python

 The company needs to create a database that can hold the following tables
 * A table called Menu that stores menu data